 Does an acoustic guitar need an amplifier?

-No, acoustic guitars do not need an amplifier.
-An electro-acoustic guitar does need an amp though.
+No, acoustic guitars do not require an amplifier.
+However, an electro-acoustic guitar does need an amp to amplify the sound.

 Will painting an acoustic guitar change the quality of the sound?

-We hope this article lists options in the acoustic guitar market and help you identify your buying choice.
+We hope this article has provided options in the acoustic guitar market and assisted you in making the right choice for your needs.

 We hope you love the products we recommend!
 Just so you know, Swag Swami may collect a share of sales from the links on this page.